24 Hour Emergency Line: (01295) 670501

 • Don’t muck out whilst your horse is in the stable – mucking out disturbs the dust

-Avonvale Equine Vet Practice are an independent equine vet clinic based in Ratley, near Banbury.
-Our professional and dedicated equine vets can provide diagnosis and treatment for equine asthma in horses, and we are always happy to provide advice to horse owners.
-Register your horse with us today.
+Avonvale Equine Vet Practice is an independent equine vet clinic based in Ratley, near Banbury.
+Our professional and dedicated equine vets can provide diagnosis and treatment for equine asthma in horses, and we are always happy to provide advice to our clients.

 Share this post